FIWARE-Ops/OAuth2Provider/README.md

 + /oauth2/callback - entrypoint to Keyrock, preparing cookies, reply 301, 401
 + /oauth2/ping - reply pong
 + /oauth2/version - reply with version

-## Example with docker-compose
-+custom-nginx - simple nginx docker image with site config on board +echo-server  - simple tool that reply with "pong" (200)

 ## Sampe NGINX config
 Test configuration prepared, see `default.conf`.
 You can use docker-compose file to test it.